Hague Mothers’ Project Team

 Ruth Dineen is co-ordinating the project with invaluable help from FiLiA volunteers.

-Ruth is a FiLiA volunteer and the co-ordinator of the Hague Mothers project.
+Ruth is a FiLiA volunteer and the founder of the FHM campaign.
 She is also one of the co-founders of Merched Cymru, a grassroots group of women from across Wales working to protect and promote the rights of women and girls.
-Ruth also co-founded the Co-production Network for Wales, based on Edgar Kahn’s principles of collectivism and social justice, and is a co-production trainer and facilitator.
-She was previously Head of Department of Creative Communications at Cardiff Metropolitan University.
+Ruth previously established the Co-production Network for Wales, based on Edgar Kahn’s principles of collectivism and social justice, and is a co-production trainer and facilitator.
+She was formerly the Head of Department of Creative Communications at Cardiff Metropolitan University.

 Partnerships